 Q: I am divorced, and my wife is the custodial parent.
 Where do we list the value of the 529 account I started for my son?

 A: The non-custodial parent will not report any information (income, assets, etc.) on the FAFSA, as the FAFSA only asks for information from the custodial parent and the custodial parent's current spouse.
 As the noncustodial parent, you may need to submit the Noncustodial Profile to schools that require the CSS Profile.
 You'll list all of your income and asset information (including the value of your 529 accounts) on that Noncustodial Profile.
 Also important to note: because the value of your 529 account does not appear on the FAFSA, any contributions you make from your 529 account to pay for your son's college costs must be listed as student income in the year it was received.

 Q: Do both the student and parent need an FSA ID?

 A: Yes, in order to sign the FAFSA, both the student and parent will need an FSA ID.
 You can learn more about the FSA ID in our recent blog here.

 Q: What's the deadline to use IDOC?
 Is it the same as the PROFILE?

-Each school will let you know their IDOC deadline (check your PROFILE status page, or the school’s website).
-Many have an IDOC deadline that occurs after the PROFILE is due.
-Note that there’s a lag time of a few days from the time you submit your PROFILE to when IDOC will be available for your use.
+Each school will let you know their IDOC deadline (check your CSS Profile status page, or the school's website).
+Many have an IDOC deadline that occurs after the CSS Profile is due.
+Note that there's a lag time of a few days from the time you submit your CSS Profile to when IDOC will be available for your use.
 You can learn more about IDOC here.

 If you have additional questions about the financial aid process, we would love to provide answers.
 Call us at (800) 449-MEFA (6332) or email us at firstname.lastname@example.org.
 We have financial aid experts ready to offer you guidance and answer your questions.